 We hacked the system by creating an open space – Conexões 2.0 – where IT teams interacted and developed projects with people from many other areas of Natura.
-This yielded novel approaches to developing solutions to business challenges, brought up innovation in different fronts, new connections and promoted innovation culture at Natura.
+This yielded novel approaches to developing solutions to business challenges, brought up innovation in different fronts, new connections and promoted innovation and collaboration culture at Natura.

 Funded in 1969, Natura is the biggest Brazilian manufacturer of cosmetics, toiletries and beauty products and leader in the direct selling industry in Brazil, with annual revenue exceeding US$ 3.2 billion.

 The company has nearly 7.000 employees, working in operations in Brazil, Argentina, Chile, Colombia, Peru, Mexico, and France.
 It has currently more than 1.5 million consultants, who advise on usage and sell products, helping disseminate the company’s value proposition to consumers.

 Natura´s operations are anchored by a complex set of business and sales information systems.
 Like many other companies worldwide, corporate information technology (IT) teams are traditionally structured, somewhat hierarchical and have little tolerance for the expected error and failure outcomes associated to the development of innovative solutions.

 The traditional IT functional structure was set to work mainly on back-office and front-office automation processes.
 The innovation and management practices were driven top-down, and projects were implemented throught waterfall methodologies, with extensive planning and test phases at their timelines.

 However, IT´s contributions can deliver additional value at countless aspects of Natura´s business, promoting new ways for people to relate to each other, improving information and intelligence flow, thus enabling radical change and evolution of the enterprise into the new era of mobility, social network connections, human capital and big data.